stg12793/ursp688y_sp2025/PullRequestInstructions.md

-Here are all the detailed steps for getting your exercise from GitHub, then committing it back to GitHub and making a pull request to submit.
+Here are detailed steps for retrieving content from GitHub and making a pull request to submit new content (such as an exercise).

 It looks complicated, and there are a few places where the details matter.
-But once you do it several times it will feel natural and make a lot more sense.
+But once you do it several times it will feel more natural.

-These instructions assume that you have already made a personal GitHub account and installed GitHub Desktop on your computer
+These instructions assume that you have already made a GitHub account and installed GitHub Desktop on your computer.

 #### Part 0: Fork the course repo at GitHub.com (only the first time)
 0. Fork the [`ncsg/ursp688y_sp2025`](https://github.com/ncsg/ursp688y_sp2025) repo to your own account at GitHub.com.